Enovale/compile-sourcepawn-plugin/README.md

-# GitHub Compile Sourcemod Plugin Action
+# GitHub Action: Compile Sourcepawn Plugin

 Compile sourcepawn plugins by using the latest sourcemod build of a selected version